andreipoe/env-auto-setup/README.md

     -d target-dir     set the directory where the targets are located.
 Default: install-targets -l                only list available targets, do not run them -p                print information about each target.
-Implies -l -t                explicitly consider a target, even if the file doesn't have the "target" extension or the target specifies the disabled flag
-    -v                print all actions taken
+Implies -l -t                explicitly include a target file, even if the file doesn't have the "target" extension -f                force running of targets even if they have the disabled flag -v                print all actions taken
 ```